davebenson/doom4-walkthrough/README.md

 Drop down, and keep going and you'll get to a yellow-lit door labeled "Maintenance Only".
 Enter for a fight.

 ## Mission 9: Fight: Server Hall
-You catch a few Shielded Soldiers off-guard, use grenades etc.  There's also a Pinkie ahead of you in the hallway.
+You catch a few Possessed Securities off-guard, use grenades etc.  There's also a Pinkie ahead of you in the hallway.
 And a few more The Possesseds - including some that may surprise you by popping up.

 ## Mission 9: Server Hall
 The hallway become increasingly bloody, and you finally open a door onto a console area.
 A hologram with Olivia is playing, and you must interact with a terminal at the waypoint here, the energy refractor control.
 It opens the twin doors.